kcl-eresearch/High-Performance-Computing-for-Digital-Humanities/docs/jupyter.md

 END
 ```

-The final section of the batch script runs jupyterlab.
+The final section of the batch script runs jupyterlab using the identified IP address and port.

 ```text
 jupyter-lab --port=${PORT} --ip=${IPADDRESS} --no-browser